GerritCodeReview/plugins_gc-conductor/src/test/docker/README.md

 --postgres-driver-path [path_to_postgresql-42.2.5.jar]
 ```

-You can add one of two optional arguments or both of them:
+You can add one of three optional arguments or both of them:

 ```
 --postgres-image-path = postgresql_image_location
 --gerrit-image-path = gerrit_image_location
+--httpd-image-path = http_server_image_location
 ```

 In case these parameters are not set, default values will be used: